NoaGoldberg/BiBingo-Corona/README.txt

 --------------------------------------

 Add/change phrases by editing words.txt file.
-Make sure not to have empty lines (encluding at the end of the file)
+Make sure not to have empty lines (including at the end of the file)

 **